akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She rose, moving away, but her smile lingered.
 "I learned from the best."

 ---

+In the hall, a few nobles looked at the door and thought of Godfrey, their eyes narrow, already calculating what this unexpected match might cost or gain them.
+In courts, alliances could shift faster than the wind, and a cunning soul learned to watch which way it blew.

-Outside, the road stretched eastward through the forest, pale stone under a pale sky.
+Outside, under a pale sky, the pale stone road stretched eastward through the forest.
 Godfrey walked alone for now, his horse following at a walk, until the guards would catch up.
 Ahead, somewhere in the gathering dark, a girl carried a goose in a basket, unaware that her life had just changed forever.

 He walked faster.